Sidebun/Upkeepmonitor/README.md

 It will prompt you for your network gateway when you start the program and it will then begin to scan the network.

+#### This project mainly runs on Ubuntu (confirmed to be working with Ubuntu20.04) however the python code in this repository will run on Windows aswell.

 ## Installation:

 First install pip with : sudo apt update